opennvm/nvmkv-java/README.md

   FusionIO are planned to remove this limitation, allowing for more use cases to be truly zero-copy, as well as not having to do manual memory management of the allocated memory.

+* Because of the requirement for sector-aligned memory, this memory is allocated from the native side and thus cannot be managed by the JVM's garbage collector.
+It is thus the responsibility of the user to correctly free this memory by calling `free()` on a `Value` object before loosing the reference to it.
+This is the only way by which the memory used by these sector-aligned buffers can be recovered.

+* The API for `Key` currently only supports creating keys that represent `long` integers.
+It is planed to extend this to any content as the key is implemented using a `ByteBuffer` anyway.